sawanch/ai-git-assistant/README.md

 - Follow PEP 8 coding style standards for Python code to maintain consistency and readability.

 ## Features / Changelog
+- **2025-09-27 16:12**: feat: improve project context collection with comments and formatting
 - **2025-09-27 16:08**: feat: update README generation and cleanup process
+- **2025-09-27**: feat: improve project context collection with comments and formatting
 - Placeholder for future updates and feature additions.